meaningfy-ws/er-system/docs/schema/CanonicalEntity.md

     description: 'The (canonical) URI of the canonical entity.
 This restricts the parent range to URIs only.

+      Contrary to `Entity.id`, this is always known/required for canonical entities.

       '
     from_schema: https://data.europa.eu/ers/schema
     alias: id